Sidney Govou: Personal life

 Govou was born in France, and is of Beninese descent.
 He married Clémence Catherin on 18 June 2011 at Replonges (Ain, France).
 To date, they have two children: a son named Marley, born 25 February 2009, and a daughter named Jude, born on 20 February 2014.
 He has also, with his ex-girlfriend Pascale, an elder daughter named Naomy, born on 11 February 2005.

-On 18 April 2010, it was first reported by French television service M6 that four members of the French national team were being investigated for their roles as clients of a prostitution ring that was being operated inside of a Paris nightclub with some of the women possibly being underage.
+On 18 April 2010, it was first reported by French television service M6 that four members of the France national team were being investigated for their roles as clients of a prostitution ring that was being operated inside of a Paris nightclub with some of the women possibly being underage.
 The report also stated that two of the players were already questioned as witnesses by judge André Dando and a group of magistrates.
 The report described the two players as being one who "is a major player in a big foreign club" and that the other "plays in the championship of France Ligue 1".
 Later that day, the players were discovered to be Govou, Karim Benzema and Franck Ribéry.
 On 29 April, the country's Secretary of State for Sports Rama Yade, after refusing to publicly comment on the case in its infancy, declared that any player placed under investigation should not represent the France national team.
 The following day, a judicial source confirmed that the players would not be placed under official investigation, if at all, before the start of the 2010 FIFA World Cup.
 On 20 July, they were questioned by Paris police and, following questioning, was indicted by judge Dando on the charge of "solicitation of a minor prostitute".
 In November 2011 prosecutors asked for the cases against them to be dropped, saying that the players were not aware that the escort, identified as Zahia Dehar, was 16 years old when they had paid to have sex with her.